 Free Business Assistance Programs For City Residents And Business Owners

-The City of Hollywood’s Office of Communications, Marketing + Economic Development has recently entered into a partnership with Broward SCORE to provide educational and advisory services to City residents and small business owners through December 2020.
+The City of Hollywood’s Office of Communications, Marketing + Economic Development partners with Broward SCORE to provide educational and advisory services to City residents and small business owners.

-This partnership is a part of the City’s “Backing Business” initiative, as these supportive programs aim to help the City’s economy grow during the COVID-19 pandemic.
+This partnership is a part of the City’s “Backing Business” initiative, as these supportive programs aim to help the City’s economy grow.
 Resources available to the City’s start-up and small business community include:

 One-on-One Business Mentoring: Broward SCORE offers personal remote mentoring sessions with local seasoned business professionals who are committed to helping our local business community stronger through these difficult times.
 Book your phone or video mentoring session online.
 Sessions are typically one-hour in length.
 Prepare to discuss any opportunities or problems your business may be facing.